 How Can We Help You With Market and Supplier Intelligence?

 Please contact us to learn more about how you can put PSF market data to help you understand tech markets, and strengthen your suppliers and supply chain.

-Defining Critical Technologies
+Defining Critical and Emerging Technologies

 To guide the community towards a unified set of definitions, Public Spend Forum is employing its AI-MITM (AI for Market Intelligence) taxonomy mapping technology and data to define critical technologies.
 In this case, we began by examining existing critical tech areas across various initiatives, merging their definitions, and utilizing our datasets for clustering and deeper AI-enabled analysis.
 This approach resulted in the identification of 13 technology areas.

 Although identified as separate technology categories, these 13 technologies often share applications across diverse cutting-edge use cases.
 Each technology category is further divided into sub-categories based on their specific applications and capabilities.

 Share Your Feedback